tuist/XcodeProj/README.md

 </a>

-xcodeproj is a library written in Swift for parsing and working with Xcode projects.
-It's heavily inspired in [CocoaPods Xcodeproj](https://github.com/CocoaPods/Xcodeproj) and [xcode](https://www.npmjs.com/package/xcode).
+xcproj is a library written in Swift for parsing and working with Xcode projects.
+It's heavily inspired in [CocoaPods XcodeProj](https://github.com/CocoaPods/Xcodeproj) and [xcode](https://www.npmjs.com/package/xcode).

 ## Motivation 💅
 Being able to write command line scripts in Swift to update your Xcode projects configuration.
 Here you have some examples: